AlkaCZ/FirefoxBasedBrowser/README.md

 # FirefoxBasedBrowser
+Test methods Implemented
+Refresh button added
+Now ENTER works same as the GO button

-Solo test metods - work in progress
+History of your searching - in progress